THE MYTH OF ORIGINAL SIN

 Original Sin Or Epigenetics Since there are innumerable passages of Scripture that clearly and unambiguously tell us that no person can bear the guilt of another - that everyone will answer for their own sins and misdeeds, and that our eternal destiny is determined by our conduct, not inheritance, we can not simply accept that we are sinners because Adam sinned.
 But, on the other hand, what we cannot ignore is that Paul does make a direct connection between the sin of Adam and the fallen condition of the entire race.
 In Romans 5 Paul seems to be saying that something happened to all humanity because of Adam’s sin.
 Which begs the question… What exactly was it that Adam passed down to his descendants?

 Filthy Rags Isaiah 64:6 has long been used as a ‘proof-text’ for two totally distinct yet equally unfounded beliefs.
 Calvinism uses it to bolster the doctrine of "total inability" ... the foundation of Reformed doctrine.
-The Evangelical uses it to show that good works, obedience, virtue are all useless, which sets the stage for the doctrine of "accepting Christ" through a once-for-all act of faith. the problem being that both ignore both the textual and historical context.
+The Evangelical uses it to show that good works, obedience, virtue are all useless, which sets the stage for the doctrine of "accepting Christ" through a once-for-all act of faith. the problem being that both sides ignore the textual and historical context.